 |H||396.8||ionized calcium (CA II)|

-A term still seen occasionally is Fraunhofer's G band (or just G band) for the Fraunhofer G line, which was actually multiple lines of nearly the same wavelength in the vicinity of 429.5-431.5 nm.
+One term still seen occasionally is Fraunhofer's G band (or just G band) for the Fraunhofer G line, which was actually multiple lines of nearly the same wavelength in the vicinity of 429.5-431.5 nm.
+The term K-line is also still seen but is ambiguous because other incompatible uses of the term are now more common.